Overview

 Methotrexate works by suppressing the immune system.
 This means you might be more likely to get an infection.

-- have a high temperature (fever)
+- you have a high temperature (fever)

-- have severe upper stomach pain
+- you have severe upper stomach pain

-- have swollen face, hands and feet
+- you have a swollen face, hands and feet

-- have trouble breathing or swallowing
+- you have trouble breathing or swallowing

 Serious allergic reaction